 Luckily for Synapse School, this choice was easy, since they were already developing the perfect structure for a different purpose.

-About a year ago, Bear began his search for outdoor shade shelters to protect students on the playground from the strong California sun, as well as wind and rain.
+About a year ago, Bear began his search for outdoor shade shelters to protect students from the California sun, wind and rain.

 Quality was a primary concern for Bear: “It needed to be safe,” he explained.
 “I initially thought about putting up some of the really simple shade structures you see at softball games, but I didn’t want to have to worry about them blowing over.”

-He ultimately determined that engineered fabric structures would be a high-quality and durable alternative.
+He ultimately determined that engineered fabric structures’ design would be a high-quality and durable alternative.

-A little research brought WeatherPort to Bear’s attention, and he soon realized that a local swim school had been happily using WeatherPort structures for a number of years.
-Bear liked that WeatherPort structures were relocatable and didn’t require interior posts, which wasn’t the case with another manufacturer he was considering.
+A little research brought WeatherPort to Bear’s attention.
+He soon realized that a local swim school had been happily using WeatherPort structures for a number of years.
+Bear liked that WeatherPort structures were relocatable and didn’t require interior posts, which wasn’t an option for other manufacturers.
 He also liked that they were US-made and could be custom-designed with specific colors and branding.

 Bear ended up ordering two playground shelters from WeatherPort.
 Fast-forward one year to the COVID-19 pandemic, and he knew just the right manufacturer for the outdoor classrooms he needed.